MG Software.

 Frequently asked questions

 A DDoS attack (Distributed Denial of Service) is a cyber attack where thousands to millions of compromised devices (a botnet) simultaneously send traffic to a target to make it unavailable.
-The goal is not to steal data but to render the service unusable for legitimate users, causing financial and reputational damage.
+The goal is not to steal data but to render the service unusable for legitimate users.
+The financial impact includes lost revenue, recovery costs, and reputational damage.
+Attacks can range from minutes to days in duration.
+In some cases, DDoS attacks are used as a diversion while attackers simultaneously attempt to gain access through other vectors.

-No solution provides 100% protection, but modern mitigation services like Cloudflare can absorb attacks of multiple terabits per second.
-Effectiveness depends on configuration, the size of the mitigation network, and the speed at which attack patterns are detected.
-A multi-layered approach with multiple defense lines provides the best protection.
+No solution provides absolute protection, but modern mitigation services like Cloudflare, AWS Shield Advanced, and Akamai Prolexic can absorb attacks of multiple terabits per second.
+Effectiveness depends on configuration, the capacity of the mitigation network, and the speed at which attack patterns are detected.
+A multi-layered approach combining edge filtering, WAF, rate limiting, and behavioral analysis provides the strongest protection.

-Basic-level DDoS protection is often included free with CDN providers like Cloudflare.
-Advanced protection with custom WAF rules, dedicated support, and guaranteed mitigation typically costs several hundred to thousands of euros per month, depending on traffic volume and required protection levels.
+Basic DDoS protection is often included free with CDN providers like Cloudflare (Free and Pro plans).
+Advanced protection with custom WAF rules, dedicated support, SLA guarantees, and assured mitigation typically costs several hundred to thousands of euros per month depending on traffic volume and required protection levels.
+AWS Shield Advanced has a fixed cost of $3,000 per month with additional data transfer charges.

 Related articles